hapify/cli/README.md

 For documentation about Hapify Syntax, please refer to [libs/syntax/README.md](./libs/syntax/README.md).

-## Model injected in the templates
+## Model usage within a template

+We will describe the structure of the object that represent a model when writing a template.

 ### Fields properties